-The College of Psychology's Doctor of Philosophy (Ph.D.) program in clinical psychology is accredited by the Commission on Accreditation of the American Psychological Association.
-The College of Psychology's Doctor of Psychology (Psy.D.) program in clinical psychology is accredited by the Commission on Accreditation of the American Psychological Association.
-The College of Psychology's Doctor of Psychology (Psy.D.) program in school psychology is accredited by the Commission on Accreditation of the American Psychological Association.
-The College of Psychology has two APA accredited doctoral internship programs: the South Florida Consortium Internship Program and the Psychology Services Center Internship Program.
+The Ph.D.
+Program in Clinical Psychology is accredited by the Commission on Accreditation of the American Psychological Association.
+The Psy.D.
+Program in Clinical Psychology is accredited by the Commission on Accreditation of the American Psychological Association.
+The Psychology Services Center Internship Program is accredited by the Commission on Accreditation of the American Psychological Association.
+The South Florida Consortium Internship Program is accredited by the Commission on Accreditation of the American Psychological Association.
+The Psy.D.
+Program in School Psychology is accredited by the Commission on Accreditation of the American Psychological Association.